-An introductory course teaching the basics of news and feature writing.
-Training in news gathering and ethics.
-Story assignments geared toward opportunities to publish in the campus newspaper.
-Recommended for staff of the college newspaper and for writing and communication studies students anticipating careers in journalism, public relations, and advertising; strongly recommended to prepare for Advanced Writing: Journalism.
+An introductory course teaching the basics of news and feature writing as well as current trends in convergent journalism, including training in news gathering and ethics.
+Story assignments are geared toward opportunities to publish in the campus newspaper.
+Requisite for Advanced Writing: Journalism.
 Enrollment is limited.